shreeya-la/deceptgpt/README.md

 - **extract-sentences.py**: The policies are html documents.
 Therefore, we wrote this python script to extract the sentences from each privacy policy and clean/process the text.
 The result is a csv file with three rows: document number, sentence number, and sentence.

 Clustering:
 - **unsuccessful_k_means_clustering.py**: This is our approach to cluster the manually labeled sentences using a simple k-means approach.
 Unfortunately, this approach was unsuccessful because clusters were being made based on similarity and not the labels.
-Therefore, we moved to an apporach that seeds the clustering with known labels.
+Therefore, we moved to an approach that seeds the clustering with known labels.
 - **unsuccessful_constrained_clustering.py**: This is our approach to cluster the manually labeled sentences using nearest centroid classification.
 Unfortunately, this approach was unsuccessful because our labeled dataset is highly imbalanced (92.39% of sentences are labeled "None").
 We proceeded using data augmentation.

 Fine-Tuning: